 Secondary Storage: It stores all templates ISOs & snapshots.
 It associated with a zone.

 Management server manages cloud resources such as storage devices, IP addresses & hosts.
 It manages physical or virtual resources through a management network.
 It runs on a dedicated server or virtual machine.
 Administrators can interact with the management server by using the user interface (UI) & API.
 By interacting with the management server, you can manage & configure your cloud infrastructure.

 If you are using more than one management server, you need to have a load balancing service above the management server.

-CloudStack offers basic & advanced networking scenario.
+CloudStack offers basic & advanced networking scenarios.

-Advanced: In advanced setup, cloudstack allows for a public network & creation of guest networks.
+Advanced: In advanced setup, cloud-stack allows for a public network & creation of guest networks.
 It is for more sophisticated network topologies.